alexkavanagh-dev/memory-box-media/README.md

 - I checked that all links work correctly, bringing you to the intended section of the website or intended external website and that external links open in a new tab.
 - I checked that links and buttons that have hover states react accordingly when hovered over.
 - I checked that the form requires entries for all inputs before being submitted and that the email input only takes an email address.
-- I checked that the submit button works and the form response page shows up with the correct information displayed.
+- I checked that the form submit button works and the form response page shows up with the correct information displayed.
 - I checked that the websites images, stylesheet, links and responsiveness all function the same and as intended when deployed to GitHub Pages.
 - I checked that the interactive Google map shows up correctly and allows user to interact with it.